 Do you have small white spots on your legs?
 Unless they are a source of discomfort and psychological distress, these spots or patchy pigments are nothing to worry about.

 Some cases of hypopigmented spots may initially manifest as dots before they worsen or become large white blotches.
-Gain more insight and knowledge to tell if these spots and skin cancer have any association.
+Gain more insight and knowledge to tell if these spots and skin cancer has any association.

 What are these little white colored spots on the shin of my legs?
 Does sunbathing or skin tanning lead to the formation of hypopigmented spots on skin?
 White spots on your legs may appear as light-colored oval-shaped or irregular patchy pigments as revealed by pictures.